The Obtuse Moose

 Bill moves, takes second job

 Bill has his own place now.
 His new address is White Bridge Road, Nashville, TN 37209.
-The phone number is (615) ???????.
-It's a one-bedroom apartment in between the ritzy Belle Meade and the dumpy West Nashville neighborhoods.
+The phone number is (615) xxx-xxxx.
+It’s a one-bedroom apartment in between the ritzy Belle Meade and the dumpy West Nashville neighborhoods.

 The second job mentioned above is in the capacity of “desktop publishing operator” at a service bureau or “pre-press” on Nashville’s Music Row.
 He is hanging onto his temporary desktop publisher position at Third National Bank, as well.
 “I’ll be putting in some 12-hour days here and there,” said Bill.
 “But that’s all right.
 I have nothing else to do.”